sayon/blog/_posts/2020-12-12-when-functions-dissolve.md

 and the function yields the computation result plus side-effects, like file output.

-In a high level language if we do not use global variables or resources functions give us some reasonable modularity.
+In a high level language functions give us some reasonable modularity (if we do not use global variables or resources).
 Any function can communicate failure to its caller through returning errors:
-`NULL`, instances of optional types etc. (or exceptions).
+`NULL`, instances of optional types etc. (or through exceptions).

 ## Higher level functions and lower level subroutines

 The source code is eventually transformed into machine code.
-Without too much oversimplification functions in higher level languages are translated into functions in machine instructions.
-To make a distinction between them we will call the lower level functions *subroutines*.
+Without too much oversimplification, functions in higher level languages are translated into functions in machine code.
+To make a distinction between them we will call these lower level assembly functions *subroutines*.

 Subroutines should support two kinds of operations: